 In a warm up to General Synod, Wisconsin Conference becomes ‘Immigrant Welcoming’ with an overwhelming vote

-Wisconsin Conference UCC congregations, which believe that publicly proclaiming love for their neighbors aligns with their mission, vision and values, overwhelmingly pass a resolution becoming an Immigrant Welcoming Conference.
+Congregations of the Wisconsin Conference United Church of Christ, which believe that publicly proclaiming love for their neighbors aligns with their mission, vision and values, overwhelmingly passed a resolution on June 10, becoming an Immigrant Welcoming Conference.